Converting a Corporation to an LLC in Maryland

 If you’re thinking of converting the legal form of your small business from a Maryland corporation to a Maryland LLC, you should be aware of some basic facts regarding the state’s business-entity conversion process.
-In general, the tax consequences associated with merging your corporation into an LLC will be complicated.
-Therefore, for any kind of corporation-into-LLC merger, you should consult with an experienced tax adviser.

 Variable Elements of Conversions